mirajhaq/Password-Checker/README.md

 The first link takes you to their "haveibeenpwned-downloader" which is a dotnet tool, to download alll Pwned Passwords hash ranes and save them offline so they can be used without a dependency on the k-anonoymity API.

+Index Page (index.html):

+Tabs and Forms: The index.html file includes tabs for switching between different functionalities (Single Password Check, CSV Checker, etc.).
+Each tab displays a different form.
+JavaScript Functions:
+changeTab(evt, tabName): Switches between tabs. checkPassword(): Sends a password to singleCheck.php and displays the result. checkCSV(event): Handles CSV file uploads, processes them using csvCheck.php, and then fetches additional results from breachedCheck.php and dupeCheck.php. filterBreached() and groupDupe(): Toggle between displaying breached results and duplicate results. saveStats(): Sends statistics to saveStats.php for saving. downloadCSV(): Generates and downloads a CSV file with the results.
+CSV Check (csvCheck.php):

+CSV Processing: Reads the CSV file, processes each password, and checks if it’s breached using hashed password partitions.
+Outputs an HTML table with results.
+Breached Check (breachedCheck.php):

+Breached Passwords: Similar to csvCheck.php, but focuses on collecting and outputting only breached passwords in HTML format.